 The Ironmaster Adjustable Dumbbells are made entirely from steel and iron; the handles are chrome-plated, and each weight plate is hand-machined and precision cast.
 The plates do not rattle together as they do not have loose tolerances.
 They look great and feel great.
 In comparison to a lot of their competitors, even Powerblock, that uses plastic and rubber, it’s quite nice knowing these will last a long time.

 Ironmaster has been around for a while (since the 1970s) and do all their designing in the United States, although they manufacture overseas.

 They do also come with a lifetime guarantee, which is always good.

 Ironmasters are certainly some of the most popular adjustable dumbbells on the market, but they’re not the only ones.
 In fact, there are many worth considering depending on your training style and budget.

-Ironmasters vs. Powerblocks Dumbbells
+Ironmasters vs. Powerblocks

-I still prefer Powerblocks for most people because of how quickly their weight can be changed, but Ironmasters aren’t exactly slow either.
+I still prefer PowerBlocks for most people because of how quickly their weight can be changed, but Ironmasters aren’t exactly slow either.
 Again, their Quick-Lock screws are a great design, but taking the plates on and off is a hassle to get the desired weight right.

-Powerblocks have a better fit and finish to them, with Ironmaster’s plates chipping or rusting, doing the things that steel does, while Powerblocks stand the test of time and look pretty much the same.
+PowerBlocks have a better fit and finish to them, with Ironmaster’s plates chipping or rusting, doing the things that steel does, while PowerBlocks stand the test of time and look pretty much the same.